mdn/content/files/en-us/web/html/element/input/date/index.md

 ## Using date inputs

 Date inputs sound convenient — they provide an easy interface for choosing dates, and they normalize the data format sent to the server regardless of the user's locale.
-However, there are currently issues with `<input type="date">` because of its limited browser support.

-In this section, we'll look at basic and then more complex uses of `<input type="date">`, and offer advice on mitigating the browser support issue later (see [Handling browser support](#handling_browser_support)).
+In this section, we'll look at basic and then more complex uses of `<input type="date">`, and offer advice on mitigating browser support issues later (see [Handling browser support](#handling_browser_support)).

-> **Note:** Hopefully, over time browser support will become ubiquitous, and this problem will fade away.

 ### Basic uses of date